blobs111/funprojects/README.md

-This is the repo for my fun projects
+This is the repository for my fun projects